BuvinduS/YOLO-speed-estimation/README.md

 3) Install the core dependencies:

-> ⚠️ Ensure a virtual environment is activated before installing dependencies, globally dependency installation is NOT recommended.
+> ⚠️ Ensure a virtual environment is activated before installing dependencies, global dependency installation is NOT recommended.

 ```bash
 pip install cvzone ultralytics